Inline Skating Tricks for Beginners

 The next step is to take your straight-line scooting around a corner.
 When turning the corner, you’ll naturally have to use the outside edge.
 Keep practicing the outside edge skating in both directions around the bend.

-Here’s how to Do Forward Crossovers:
+Here’s How to Do Forward Crossovers

 Forward crossovers consist of 3 essential parts: pushing, crossing over, and regrouping.
-So, push with the outside foot and transfer your weight to the other skate.
+So, push with the outside foot and transfer your weight to the other skate, the inside skate/foot.
 Next, lift the outside foot/pushing foot and cross it over the foot that’s providing stability.
+To complete the crossover, lift the stability foot and place it parallel to the foot you used to cross over.
+We previously published a video on how to do crossovers on rollerblades.
+Enjoy!

-Beginner Rollerblading Tricks: Final Word
+Beginner Inline Skate Tricks: Final Thought